 First, you have to be assured that you’re providing great valuable email content through your newsletter to your subscribers.

-Once you do have this confidence, you can make sure to integrate it in the midst of blogs and content on your website.
+Once you have this confidence, you can integrate it in the midst of blogs and content on your website.

 Make sure you plug it in smartly and places where it actually means something.